 Substantial evidence points to the health and wellbeing benefits of natural areas.
 Green environments can reduce stress, fatigue, anxiety and depression.
 Contact with nature has a positive impact on heart rate and blood pressure.
 Greenness in residential areas and the use of natural places for recreation is linked with lower levels of cortisol, the body’s main stress hormone.
 But while much research has focused on the benefits of green space where people live, there has been little investigation of its impact at work.

 The research will provide in-depth case studies of three sites:

-Guild Lodge, is a mental health care hospital in the grounds of Guild Park, Preston, run by Lancashire Care NHS Foundation Trust.
+Guild Lodge is a mental health care hospital in the grounds of Guild Park, Preston, run by Lancashire and South Cumbria NHS Foundation Trust.
 Guild Park has open green spaces that are accessible to health service users and also used by schools and the wider community.
 The hospital has a peaceful ‘grow your own’ area where people recovering from mental health issues can grow plants, and has recently introduced regular health walks for staff.

-Mount Vernon Cancer Centre in Northwood is a regional specialist centre with 500 staff.
-The centre has run health walks for staff and is planning to develop a series of green space projects on its site in the coming year, renovating and re-planting internal courtyards, creating a new walkway and running staff gardening activities.
+Mount Vernon Cancer Centre in Northwood, West London, is a regional specialist centre with 500 staff.
+The centre has run health walks for staff and is planning to develop a series of green space projects on its site in the coming year, creating a new walkway and running staff gardening activities.
 The research project will be monitoring the effects of these new initiatives as they progress.

-The NHS Forest Programme, run by the Centre for Sustainable Healthcare, encourages the innovative use of green space for art, food growing, reflection and exercise.
-Understanding the experience of the case study sites will help to support health sites across the country to unlock the potential of their own green spaces.
+Understanding the experience of these case study sites will help the NHS Forest to support health sites across the country to unlock the potential of their own green spaces.

 For more information contact our Green Space for Health Programme director, Carey Newson: firstname.lastname@example.org